Saturday, October 12, 2024

 Each time I think of your last days in that horrible bed

-Toward the end, they'd tied them down so you couldn't extubate yourself.
+Toward the end, they'd tied them down so that you couldn't extubate yourself.

 The finality came, your stone hand in mine, I watched your chest heave